Tom4hawk/FORG/README.md

 ============
 Python & Libraries
 ------------------
 You will need 4 things.
-Python 2.7.x, Tkinter (should be bundled with Python), Pmw and Pillow.
+Python 3.4 or newer, Tkinter (should be bundled with Python), Pmw and Pillow.
 There is a good chance that your distribution has all of them in official repository.
 You can use _pip_ if you cannot/don't want to use official repository.

 Windows/MacOSX support
 ----------------------